 the CDFI Fund’s NMTC Allocation Application FAQ Document.
 Applicants that do not complete Table E3 should not submit investor letters.

 Submitting Required Documents and Controlling Entity Signature Page: All Applicants designating a Controlling Entity will be required to upload the Controlling Entity signature page and other documents (Assurances and Certifications narrative (if applicable), investor letters (if applicable) and organizational charts) electronically through their AMIS accounts.
 An Applicant will be instructed on how to upload the aforementioned signature page and other documents (i.e., attachments) at the time the Applicant submits its Allocation Application.
-All attachments must be uploaded by 5:00 pm, Eastern Time, on 6/28/2018.
+All attachments must be uploaded by the application and attachment deadline specified in the NOAA.
 If the attachments are not received by the applicable deadline, they will not be given consideration as part of the review process.
 Only those attachments requested by the CDFI Fund will be considered as part of the review process.
 Furthermore, the CDFI Fund will not accept any

 revisions or amendments to an application or the attachments once they have been submitted for review.